zoemeziere/Common_gardens_2024/README.md

 1. Data - Raw and processed data used for analyses

-2. Scripts - Bash and R Scripts used for analyses
+2. Scripts - Bash and R Scripts used for analyses.
+Each script is numbered to indicate its order in the analytical workflow.

     **A. Variant calling for host whole genome sequence data**
-   Scripts for processing raw sequencing reads, variant calling, and quality control.
+      Bash scripts for processing raw sequencing reads, variant calling, and quality control.

     **B. Data analyses and visualisation**
       R scripts used to analyse environmental, genomic, and phenotypic datasets, and to reproduce figures from the manuscript.

-Each script is numbered to indicate its order in the analytical workflow.

 ---